joesb/helios360/content/handbook/what/advocacy.md

 A Chief Delivery Officer has one final duty of advocacy:

-For the reputation of the business.{.padding-inline-start-lg .emphasis}
+For the reputation of the business.{.padding-inline-start-lg .emphasis .large}

 This, of course, is not the sole responsibility of the CDO — everyone is involved in building and maintaining the reputation, from top to bottom.